cccccrz/CPSP-Dataset/README.md

 ## Original Source:

-The original building design from RoboRacer (the home page also contains the complete bill of materials required): https://roboracer.ai/build
+The original building design is from RoboRacer (the home page also contains the complete bill of materials required): https://roboracer.ai/build

 >⚠️ **Please notice:** there are 3 custom pieces that cannot be directly purchased.
 >- The antenna mount must be 3D printed, design files here: https://drive.google.com/drive/folders/1sy-XiJJ4hmhEKf5qQbUaPYY6Aw-L31Gk?usp=drive_link